-The interesting thing is that most agencies panic along with them, thinking they are being the ever supportive partner, “Yes, Bob!
+The interesting thing is that most agencies panic along with them, thinking they are being the ever-supportive partner, “Yes, Bob!
 We’ll get right on it!
 I feel your pain!
 Ahhh!”
 But let me tell you, those agencies are fooling you.
-Because they know very well when the economy recovers they are going to hammer you with costs to get you back to where you were.
+Because they know very well when the economy recovers, they are going to hammer you with costs to get you back to where you were.
 And they’d be right to.

 Meanwhile, the real issue is your competition, whom if they were smart, kept spending and protecting their share of the audience.
 They’re now way, way ahead of you.
-During the down economy they probably maintained a at line of revenue or grew a small amount.
-Now, with a healthy economy, and no com- petition since you went dark, they will see much larger revenue gains from an audience spending again (now with a higher disposable income) whom appreci- ated the support their brand has shown them.
+During the down economy they probably maintained a flat line of revenue or grew a small amount.
+Now, with a healthy economy, and no competition since you went dark, they will see much larger revenue gains from an audience spending again (now with a higher disposable income) whom appreci- ated the support their brand has shown them.
 Better still, they’ll share with other people about how great your brand was to them.
 Yup, that means more revenue and more loyal customers.
 Bet you wish you were that CMO.

 Here are a few ways you might adjust your advertising/marketing plan during a down economy (depending on client and industry).

-It’s no secret that after reading this insight our agency places emphasis on our client’s audiences.
-In good times and bad times no matter what the economy or life is doing, it’s all about planning and knowing your audience’s needs, wants and desires.
+It’s no secret that after reading this insight, our agency places emphasis on our client’s audiences.
+In good times and bad times, no matter what the economy or life is doing, it’s all about planning and knowing your audience’s needs, wants and desires.
 Remember why you’re in business, your purpose, your promise and let the audience guide you.
 This thinking will save you money and perhaps make you even more.

 Don’t panic during a down economy.
-Get your thinking caps on, get aggressive, plan, Keep your spend up, and serve your audience!
+Get your thinking caps on, get aggressive, plan, keep your spend up, and serve your audience!